How to add support for a Custom Control

 This task describes how to add support for a single type of custom control to an existing toolkit support set.

-For instructions on creating a toolkit support set, see How to Create Support for a Custom Toolkit.
+For instructions on creating a toolkit support set, see How to create support for a Custom WPF Toolkit (Version 2022 or later).

-UFT One 2022 and later: Following the discontinuance of the Silverlight development framework, UFT One no longer supports the Silverlight Add-in out of the box.
+OpenText Functional Testing 2022 and later: Following the discontinuance of the Silverlight development framework, OpenText Functional Testing no longer supports the Silverlight Add-in by default.

 If you need to use and extend the Silverlight Add-in, contact OpenText Support.